 This is why Friends of Acadia exists.
 We are an independent organization of passionate people, inspiring those who love this magnificent place to make a real and lasting difference for Acadia.

-The only US national park originally created entirely by private donations of land, Acadia today is protected and enriched by the members and volunteers of Friends of Acadia.
-Whether volunteering on one of Acadia’s historic hiking trails, making a donation to protect threatened park lands, sharing Family Fun Day with children, or supporting Friends of Acadia through an annual membership, our members and volunteers participate in a tradition of private philanthropy that began long before George B. Dorr established Sieur de Monts National Monument in 1916 and will continue as long as people love and appreciate Acadia National Park’s spectacular scenery, rich ecology, and abundant opportunities to experience nature.
+The first US national park originally created by private donations of land, Acadia today is protected and enriched by the members and volunteers of Friends of Acadia.
+Whether volunteering on one of Acadia’s historic hiking trails, making a donation to protect threatened park lands, helping to maintain the Wild Gardens of Acadia, or supporting Friends of Acadia through an annual membership, our members and volunteers participate in a tradition of private philanthropy that began long before George B. Dorr established Sieur de Monts National Monument in 1916 and will continue as long as people love and appreciate Acadia National Park’s spectacular scenery, rich ecology, and abundant opportunities to experience nature.

 Friends of Acadia draws on that deep well of individual love for this remarkable place to help meet Acadia’s greatest and most pressing needs.
 Friends of Acadia has resources, nimbleness, and flexibility to accomplish things that the park cannot do on its own—not to replace, but to enhance the park’s federal support.
 With your help, we:

 - Make crucial conservation grants to the park and communities

 - Recruit and lead a corps of enthusiastic volunteers

 - Defend the area against emerging and ongoing threats

 - Advocate for Acadia before Congress and the Maine legislature

 Our mission includes the surrounding communities.
 This commitment to work toward the protection of Acadia, both inside and out of its boundaries, reflects the interwoven character of the park.